Self-similar real trees defined as fixed-points and their geometric properties: Proofs of the geometric properties

-Finally, we prove the characterization of the set of degrees of the points of $\cT_X$.
-It relies crucially on the statements in Proposition~\ref{prop:degrees} {\em i)} and {\em ii)} that we have just proved.

-\begin{proof}[Proof of Proposition~\ref{prop:degrees} iv)] First note that $2 \in \sD(\cT)$ almost surely: indeed, with probability one, $\mu$ has no atoms, the set of branch points of $\cT$ is countable, and $\cT$ is not reduced to a point.
-Furthermore, since $\cX$ is no-where monotonic, there exist local minima, and hence branch points: it follows that the maximum degree of $\cT$ is at least $3$ (and, a priori, possibly infinite).
+\begin{proof}[Proof of Proposition~\ref{prop:degrees} iv)] Let $\fT = \fT_\Xex$.
+First note that $2 \in \sD(\cT)$ almost surely since $\mu$ has no atoms, the set of branch points of $\cT$ is at most countable, and $\cT$ is not reduced to a point.
+Further, since $\Xex$ is nowhere monotonic, there exist local minima, and hence branch points.
+It follows that the maximum degree of $\cT$ is at least $3$ (and, a priori, possibly infinite).